John Neville

 Death2011-11-19

-BiographyJohn Reginald Neville (2 May 1925 – 19 November 2011) was an English actor and theatre director whose career spanned more than sixty years.
+BiographyJohn Reginald Neville CM OBE (2 May 1925 – 19 November 2011) was an English actor and theatre director whose career spanned more than sixty years.
 He was renowned for his roles on both stage and screen in genres ranging from classical theatre to fantasy and science fiction.

 Alongside the classical repertoire, Neville also worked on contemporary productions.
 He originated the titular role of Alfie in Bill Naughton's 1963 play Alfie.
 It was in that same year that he, along with Frank Dunlop and Peter Ustinov, became artistic directors of the Nottingham Playhouse, with Neville later assuming sole charge.
 It was under his leadership that he played the leading part in Coriolanus, directed by Tyrone Guthrie, playing opposite a young Ian McKellen in the role of Tullus Aufidius.
 After leaving Nottingham in 1972, Neville emigrated to Canada, where he enjoyed further theatrical success in Stratford, Ontario at the Stratford Festival Theatre.

-Neville enjoyed a resurgence of international attention in the 1980s as a result of his starring role in Terry Gilliam's cult classic The Adventures of Baron Munchausen (1988) and latterly in the sci-fi series The X-Files, playing the sinister role of The Well-Manicured Man.
+Neville enjoyed a resurgence of international attention in the 1980s as a result of his starring role in Terry Gilliam's cult classic The Adventures of Baron Munchausen (1988) and latterly in the sci-fi series The X-Files, playing the sinister role of the Well-Manicured Man.

 Biography from the Wikipedia article John Neville (actor).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.